When I was growing up, I never heard that we gave gifts to our loved ones at Christmas in remembrance of God’s ultimate gift to us of Jesus.

 - Here are luscious Christmas foods from around the world – with pictures and recipes!

 - It just wouldn’t be Christmas without the scent of gingerbread!
 Take a look at this article to see the long history of gingerbread.
+Here’s another article about gingerbread’s history.
 Since some of us prefer gingerbread cookies to sugar cookies this year we decided to make our Christmas cookies out of gingerbread this year.

 - Having people over for the holidays?
 Here are 21 luscious-looking and healthy appetizers for your table!

-How about at your house?
-Were you raised mostly focused on the secular aspects of the holiday by default, or did your parents mindfully connect your activities to Whom we are celebrating?
-Is your family’s Christmas season about the same, or have you done things differently as you are raising your kids?
+How about your house?
+Were you raised mostly focused on the secular aspects of the holiday by default, or were your parents mindful about keeping Christ center in your Christmas celebration?